 - Offset coils are a type of Bonnel coil with a hinged and squared wire on top.
 In terms of properties, it is similar to the more general Bonnel coil, although it has some advantages in that it can feel softer with light pressure and firmer with deeper pressure due to its design.

-- Continuous coils aremade from a single piece of wire.
+- Continuous coils are made from a single piece of wire.
 Although commonly marketed as an expensive type of coil, in reality the manufacturing cost for continuous coils is actually very simple and inexpensive to make the manufacturer does not need to form individual coils.
-Continuous coils have less ability to shape themselves to a person’s body profile and, similar to Bonnell coils and offset coils, it’s impossible to feature motion isolation in this design.
+Since coils have less ability to shape themselves to a person’s body profile and, similar to Bonnell coils and offset coils, it’s impossible to feature motion isolation in this design.

 - Pocket coils are coils where each coil is separately sheathed in its own cloth pocket.
 The steel coils are barrel-shaped and thin-guaged and generally have the greatest “response range” of any coil system.
 Not only are they softer on initial compression and firmer on deeper compression, but they provide greater a greater ability to form around your body profile.
 Although expensive to manufacture, this coil is popular due to its ability to create motion isolation (the ability to allow movement on one part of the mattress to not be felt on another) – a byproduct of the fact that each individual coil is covered in fabric.
 Pocket coils are typically found only in premium-grade mattresses.